LuLi0077/AI/Pacman/search/README.md

 ![maze](maze.png)

+All those colored walls, mazes give Pacman the blues, so teach him to search.
 Implement depth-first, breadth-first, uniform cost, and A* search algorithms.
 These algorithms are used to solve navigation and traveling salesman problems in the Pacman world.

 `search.py` - the search algorithms
 `searchAgents.py` -	the search-based agents